ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The default settings of these properties will vary based on the specific protocols being used and the system's configuration.

-Most Protocol Properties can be set during pre-establishment to preconfigure Protocol Stacks during establishment.
+Most Protocol Properties can be set on a Preconnection during pre-establishment to preconfigure Protocol Stacks during establishment.

 In order to specify Specific Protocol Properties, Transport System implementations may offer applications to attach a set of options to the